 Really excellent skywatching this afternoon with Pierre, the highlights being this possible PALLID HARRIER (busard pale) and SHORT-EARED OWL (hibou des marais).
 The owl flapped in from the north and tried to land in the Savanna before being chased off by a crow, returning just above our heads.
-The harrier was another exciting affair - although frustratingly distant the bird was in fine view for at least a minute, circling around and then beating away to the northeast.
-Seems a bit too early for a Montagu’s (busard cendré), and it does basically look rather more like a Pallid which are apparently moving through France at the moment.
+The harrier was another exciting affair - although distant it was in fine view for at least a minute, circling around and then beating away to the northeast.
+Seems a bit too early for a Montagu’s (busard cendré) and it does look rather more like a Pallid (which are apparently moving through France at the moment).

 Other birds were moving today : going north were a pair of adult MEDITERRANEAN GULLS (mouette mélano) and 6 MARSH HARRIERS (busard des roseaux) whilst a BLACK KITE (milan noir), the first of the year, flew the other way.
 On site was a HAWFINCH (gros bec), a singing WILLOW WARBLER (fitis) and a pair of nest-building LONG-TAILED TITS (mésange a longue queue).